stbnrivas/dataModels/IssueTracking/Open311_ServiceType/doc/spec.md

       "open311:type": "realtime",
       "service_code": 234,
       "service_name": "Aceras",
-      "description: "When a sidewalk is broken or dirty allows citizens to request a fix", "keywords": "street,sidewalk, cleaning, repair",
+      "description": "When a sidewalk is broken or dirty allows citizens to request a fix", "keywords": "street,sidewalk, cleaning, repair",
       "group": "street",
       "attributes": [